mostafaegouda/formik-stepper/README.md

 Status: `dev`

-Headless form stepper components using Formik
+Headless form stepper components using Formik.

 ## Installation

-Still under development
+Still under development.
-Will be available for install soon
+Will be available for install soon.

 ## Demo

-Clone the demo folder and run `npm start` to start the demo in the development mode.
+Clone the demo folder and run `npm install`.
+Run `npm start` to start the demo in the development mode.

 ## Components